mlabate/docker-magento/README.md

 This configuration has been tested on Mac & Linux.

 > **Windows Configurations**: The Windows configuration does not currently work and is in need of a contributor to get functional once again.
-Please see [issue 100](https://github.com/mlabate/docker-magento/issues/100) to contribute.

 ## Quick Setup